CARES Act CDBG-CV Action Plan

 CDBG-CV Action Plan

-CDBG-CV1 funding will be used to assist non-Entitlement local governments with community response to the coronavirus pandemic through funding for critically needed public services, activities that the non-Entitlement local governments may request that the State carry out on their behalf for the benefit of their residents, and public facility improvements, especially for schools where 75% or more of students receive SNAP or TANF and are in households meeting federal poverty guidelines.
+CDBG-CV1 funding is being used to assist non-Entitlement local governments with community response to the coronavirus pandemic through funding for critically needed public services and public facility improvements.
 CDBG-CV can be used for public services as a primary component because, unlike regular CDBG, the CARES Act eliminated the public services cap.
 Only 15% of regular CDBG funding received in any year can be used for public services, whereas there is no cap on CDBG-CV funding for public services.